unexpectedbit/bip39/readme.md

 You can also split or reconstruct the phrase.

-!!
-Offline QR code scanning is only supported in Firefox browser !!
+Offline QR code scanning is only supported in Firefox browser.

 If required, set the derivation path, although the defaults are quite usable.